probedock/probedock-rspec/README.md

 If you haven't done it already, follow the [setup procedure](#setup) below.

-To track a test with a ProbeDock test key, use RSpec metadata:
+To track a test with a Probe Dock test key, use RSpec metadata:

 ```rb
 it "should work", probe_dock: { key: 'abcdefghijkl' } do